DanielOgorchock/ST_Anything/README.md

 6) When using a NodeMCU ESP8266 board, you need to be aware of some GPIO limitations.
 I have assembled my findings in this image:
 ![screenshot](https://cloud.githubusercontent.com/assets/5206084/26479180/53488d08-419f-11e7-824f-aa1649335c02.png)

+7) When using a ESP32 board, you need to be aware of some GPIO limitations
+  - GPIO 34-39 are input only and do NOT support internal pullup resistors
+  - GPIO  6-11 are reserved for FLASH.
+Do not use these!
+  - The Arduino analogWrite() function is not supported as of 8/18/2017.
+This means the EX_Switch_Dim ST_Anything Class does not support PWM output on the ESP32.

-7) Button Devices - "where do they show up?"
+8) Button Devices - "where do they show up?"
 Buttons show up in the SmartApps that use them.
 The Aeon Minimote Device Handler, for example, has one tile with a remote control icon on it.
 Nothing else.
 It also has zero configuration options as well.
 I used this as a model for adding "Button" capabilities to ST_Anything per a user request.
 When you define the number of buttons (via the gear-based configuration menu in the parent DH) you are announcing to all SmartApps the number of buttons defined.
 This in turn allows SmartApps like "Smart Lighting", "CoRE", and "WebCoRE" to know how many "buttons" to offer you to configure an action.
 So, the easiest test is to create a new "Smart Lighting" automation, where you define the action to be based on a button "pushed" or "held" event from the Parent Device (no child devices are created for buttons).
 Give it a try!
 I have used this successfully in the past for testing purposes.

 ## Final Notes for now...